ossrs/srs/README.md

 </pre>

 Remark:

-* Encoder: encoder must push RTMP stream to SRS server.
+1. Encoder: Encoder must push RTMP stream to SRS server.
-* MediaSource: any media source, which can be ingest by ffmpeg.
+1. MediaSource: Any media source, which can be ingest by ffmpeg.
-* Ingester: SRS will fork a process to run ffmpeg(or your application) to ingest any input to rtmp, push to SRS.
+1. Ingester: SRS fork a ffmpeg(or application) to ingest something to rtmp to SRS.
 Read [Ingest][v1_CN_Ingest].
-* Streamer: SRS will listen for some protocol and accept stream push over some protocol and remux to rtmp to SRS.
-Read <a href="https://github.com/simple-rtmp-server/srs/wiki/v2_CN_Streamer">Streamer</a>.
+1. Streamer: SRS listen to remux some protocol to rtmp to SRS.
+Read [Streamer][v2_CN_Streamer].
+1. EXEC: SRS exec external application when got event, read [ng-exec][v3_CN_NgExec].

 Beijing, 2013.10<br/>
 Winlin